Q and A

 You have multi-grade classrooms; which grades are in each classroom?

 We have four classrooms.
 Lower elementary is for ages 5-9, or grades K-3.
 Upper elementary is for ages 9-12, or grades 4-6.
-There is overlap between the lower and upper elementary classrooms, as students make a gradual transition from one to the other during the year in which they are nine years old.
+There is overlap between the lower and upper elementary classrooms, as students generally make a gradual transition from one to the other during the year in which they are nine years old.
 The two classrooms are directly across from one another to facilitate this.

 Our high school classroom is for students in 10th-12th grades.

-Each of our classrooms has a cap of 15 students for the 2023-2024 school year.
+Each of our classrooms currently has a cap of 12-15 students.

 You say your school is Montessori based.
 What does that mean?

-At its most basic, it means that we follow the cardinal Montessori principle: Follow the child.
-We observe and interact with our students to find out what they need, and then we meet that need.
-We introduce new academic material when their interest is high whenever possible, because students learn best when they are interested in the topic.
-We watch to see what socio-emotional skills are needed, and then we teach those specific skills.
+We watch to see what socio-emotional skills are needed based on individual and classroom dynamics, and then we teach those specific skills.
 We individualize students’ curriculum so that they are working at a level that challenges yet does not frustrate them the majority of the time.
-We do not expect them to follow a prescribed path as they learn elementary academics.
-In our secondary program, we allow space for students to follow their interests as well, though it looks different than in our elementary program.
+We do not expect them to follow a single prescribed path as they learn elementary academics.
+In our secondary program, we allow space for students to follow their interests as well, through our weekly Project Seminar block.

 We do not have fully-trained Montessori guides, and we do not follow the pure Montessori curriculum.
 We adapt it as necessary to our circumstances, our students, and our teachers.
 We do use many of the Montessori manipulative materials for the elementary classroom, particularly in math.
-We follow Maria Montessori’s educational theory closely, however; we encourage children to be as independent as they can be, and we support them in their development.
+We follow Maria Montessori’s educational theory in that we encourage children to be as independent as they can be, and we support them in their development.
 We provide only the amount of structure students show us they need.
 We want students to be autonomous and intrinsically-motivated learners.

 How do students stay on task in a self-directed learning environment?

-Guides also have a variety of classroom management strategies they use to help students maintain their focus, and avoid interrupting other students while they are working.
+Guides also have a variety of classroom management strategies we use to help students maintain their focus, and avoid interrupting other students while they are working.
 None of these, however, involve rewards or punishment.
 We work with the child to develop their independence, self-discipline, and resilience.

 Do high schoolers also participate in self-directed learning?